Death (Discworld): Home

 Death resides in an extra-dimensional realm called Death's Domain.
 His home there is a Victorian house with a well-tended garden in shades of black and a skull and crossbones motif.
-Its name, "Mon Repos", (Quirmian means "my rest"), and is much larger inside than outside.
+Its name is "Mon Repos", (Quirmian means "my rest"), and it is much larger inside than outside.
 Death has not mastered scale, not understanding real distance nor perspective either, so its surroundings are blurred and seem distant.
 Death adds a large golden wheat field to the grounds after the events of Reaper Man.
 A tree swing he built for his granddaughter Susan, swings through the trunk of the tree.

 The doors reach a height of several yards yet are only a few feet tall.
 He has a bathroom which he never uses, with a bar of bone-white, rock-hard soap and a towel rack with hard towels, not knowing that towels are soft and should be foldable.
 Plumbing confuses him, and the pipes are completely solid.
 He never sleeps and has a violin he tries to play.
 He notes in Soul Music that he can only play "an empty chord," the sound made at the end of everything to signify no more sound.

 Death's house is full of cats.
 He also sends cats to heaven where Maurice encounters Death.